 Student Life - Younger Students

 As the sole criterion for admission to the Curtis Institute of Music is artistic promise, there is no minimum age required for enrollment.
-Any student aged 17 or younger would be classified as a younger student and will be given additional support from the associate dean of student life and international student affairs.
+Any student aged 17 or younger would be classified as a younger student and will be given additional support from the manager of student life and international student affairs.
 Younger students are required to simultaneously enroll in primary or secondary school, per state law, while pursuing studies at Curtis.
 These responsibilities are significant and Curtis provides additional resources for these students accordingly.

 Curtis requires any younger student to reside with a parent or guardian.
 Students are not eligible to reside in Lenfest Hall until they reach 17 years of age AND have obtained a high school diploma or its equivalent, such as a GED.
 A 16-year-old high school graduate would still need to reside with a parent or guardian.
 A 17-year-old in the final year of high school would also need to reside with a parent or guardian.
 This rule protects the health and safety of younger students.

 We recommend that younger students and their parent(s) or guardian(s) secure housing in center city Philadelphia to be in proximity to Curtis buildings.
 It is not uncommon for lessons, coachings, rehearsals, recordings, recitals, or performances to occur in the evenings after dark.
 The director of student financial assistance and the associate dean of student life and international student affairs can advise on nearby rental properties.
 Shortly after a younger student is accepted to Curtis, the director of student financial assistance will contact the student and their family to discuss financial aid that can be used towards housing costs.